shellbombs/shellbombs.github.io/_posts/2017-8-12-install-xen.md

     vncpasswd=""
     serial='pty'
 ```
-pay special attention to the *disk* line, we have two disks, the first one is a .img file used for windows system intallation. you need to create it manually first, size more than 20GB is recommended, the second one is a ISO file, that is the windows installation ISO image which you can download from internet.
+Pay special attention to the *disk* line, we have two disks, the first one is a .img file used for windows system intallation. you need to create it manually first, size more than 20GB is recommended, the second one is a ISO file, that is the windows installation ISO image which you can download from internet.
-now finnaly we can start the VM:
+Now finnaly we can start the VM:
 ```
     xl create windows_7.cfg
 ```
-after that, we can use vncviewer to connect to the guest OS and complete the OS installation.
+After that, we can use vncviewer to connect to the guest OS and complete the OS installation.
 ```
     gvncviewer <dom0-ip-address>
 ```
-now you can enjoy it, but i recommend you to read the next section.
+Now you can enjoy it, but i recommend you to read the next section.

 <h2 id="3">3.
 Optimize</h2>

 ---------------------------------------------------------------------------

-actually xen uses intel VT-x and AMD-V to boost its cpu and memory virtualization. for device IO, it uses qemu to emulate it, and it is very slow because it's emulated. to gain good performace, we can use PV drivers. after install the windows guest, we can download PV drivers [here](https://xenproject.org/developers/teams/windows-pv-drivers.html) and install it in the guest OS.
+Actually xen uses intel VT-x and AMD-V to boost its cpu and memory virtualization. for device IO, it uses qemu to emulate it, and it is very slow because it's emulated. to gain good performace, we can use PV drivers. after install the windows guest, we can download PV drivers [here](https://xenproject.org/developers/teams/windows-pv-drivers.html) and install it in the guest OS.

 **References:**